-The seat-tube length defines the size of the bike in a more meaningful way than the ‘Small, Medium or Large’ size structure.
+The seat tube length defines the size of the bike in a more meaningful way than the ‘Small, Medium or Large’ size structure.
 This is because it dictates the minimum and maximum height the saddle can be set, and therefore the height range of riders who can comfortably ride the bike, or how low they can drop the saddle for descending.

 Effective top tube length

-The length of a horizontal line drawn from the top of the head tube until it meets the centre of the seatpost.
+Definition: The length of a horizontal line drawn from the top of the head tube until it meets the centre of the seatpost.

 The effective top tube (ETT) provides a better idea of how roomy a bike will feel when you’re sitting in the saddle, rather than using the basic top-tube measurement (from the top of the head tube to the top of the seat tube).

 Definition: The vertical distance from the centre of the bottom bracket to the centre-top of the head tube.

-The horizontal distance from the bottom bracket to the centre of the top of the head tube.
+Definition: The horizontal distance from the bottom bracket to the centre of the top of the head tube.

 Take two identical bikes, then make the head tube of one bike taller, so it has a higher stack height.
 Now if you measured the reach of those two bikes, the one with the extended head tube would measure shorter.
-That’s because the head angle is not vertical – so, the longer the head tube, the further back the top of it becomes, and so the shorter the reach.
-But if you used spacers on the original bike, such that the bar height was the same, both bikes would feel identical to ride.
+That’s because the head angle is not vertical – so, the longer the head tube, the further back the top of it becomes, and so the shorter the reach measurement.
+But if you used headset spacers on the original bike, such that the bar height was the same, both bikes would feel identical to ride.